Abena Osei-Poku

-Abena Osei-Poku, (née: Abena Osei), is a Ghanaian corporate executive who is the Managing Director of Ecobank Ghana and Regional Executive for the Anglophone West Africa (AWA) Region of the Ecobank Group.
+Abena Osei-Poku, (née: Abena Osei), is a Ghanaian corporate executive and the Managing Director of Ecobank Ghana and Regional Executive for the Anglophone West Africa (AWA) Region of the Ecobank Group.
 She was the former managing director and chief executive officer of Absa Bank Ghana (formerly Barclays Bank of Ghana), where she served as the managing Director for five years since September 2018 to December 2023.
 Before that, she worked at Absa in South Africa, where she was responsible for Corporate & Investment Banking in East and West Africa at the level of Managing Director.

 Background and education

 She was born in Ghana around 1971.
 She attended Ghanaian elementary and secondary schools.
 She was admitted to the University of Ghana, graduating in 1994 with a Bachelor of Arts degree in Economics and Statistics.
 Later, she received a Master of Business Administration from the University of Manchester in the United Kingdom.